Skip to main content

 Nested virtualization (though not on purpose)

-Upgrading Xen from version 4.13 to version 4.17 had a lot of benefits, but it came with one drawback: nested virtualization, which had always been experimental but was at least working in some useful situations (such as testing XCP-ng inside XCP-ng), is now non-functional due to fundamental changes in the codebase.
+Upgrading Xen from version 4.13 to version 4.17 had a lot of benefits, but it came with one potential drawback: nested virtualization, which had always been experimental, unsupported and insecure (risks for the host), but was at least somewhat working in some useful situations (such as testing XCP-ng inside XCP-ng), is now entirely non-functional due to fundamental changes in the codebase.

-What needs to be done in the codebase for complete nested virtualization support was explained to the Xen developer community during XenSummit by Georges Dunlap (part 1 and part 2 on Youtube), but it's not a small task, so we don't know at the moment when nested virtualization will be fully implemented.
+What needs to be done in the codebase for proper nested virtualization support was explained to the Xen developer community during XenSummit by Georges Dunlap (part 1 and part 2 on Youtube), but it's not a small task, so we don't know at the moment when nested virtualization will be fully implemented.
 We'll keep you posted on our blog.
-If you really need it, stay on XCP-ng 8.2 for now.
+If you really need it in its previous incomplete state and still want to use it despite its unsupported status and the security implications, stay on XCP-ng 8.2 for now.

 AMD MxGPU driver